All motifs

 Rearview mirror

-The rearview mirror as a recurring image of looking-backward-while-moving-forward -- the small framed view of what the speaker has left behind, receding as the journey continues.
-The image carries the doubled charge of departure and retrospect: a town shrinks in the rearview as the speaker drives out of the relationship's setting mid-narrative, and the rearview also frames hindsight as the angle at which past selves appear more flattering, or simply more legible, with distance.
-Distinct from the broader Cars register (the vehicle as a whole and the question of who is at the wheel), from the Road as the path itself, and from the Getaway car as the vehicle of structurally-doomed escape; the rearview specifically narrows to the framed, partial view of the receding past while motion forward continues.
+The rearview mirror is the image of looking back while still moving forward, the small framed view of what the speaker has left, shrinking as the journey goes on.
+It holds departure and retrospect together: a town gets smaller in the mirror as she drives out of the relationship's setting mid-song, and the same mirror frames hindsight, the angle at which a past self looks better, or simply clearer, from a distance.
+It is narrower than the car as a whole (where the question is who holds the wheel), narrower than the road (the path itself), and distinct from the getaway car (the vehicle of doomed escape): the rearview is specifically the framed, partial view of the receding past while motion continues.

-The rearview's force lies in the angle it imposes: the speaker cannot fully turn around without leaving the road, so what is behind her arrives small, framed, and at a distance.
-The image lets a song hold both the act of moving on and the act of looking back without resolving them.
-Where the windscreen looks forward and the road runs beneath, the rearview is the mirror of consequence and afterthought -- the place where what has been left becomes visible only as it shrinks.
-The two registers are continuous: literal departure and reflective hindsight both turn on the speaker's awareness that she is the one moving, and that the past will appear smaller and more shapely as the distance grows.
+The force of the rearview is in the angle it imposes.
+The speaker cannot fully turn around without leaving the road, so what is behind her arrives small, framed, and at a distance.
+The image lets a song hold both moving on and looking back without having to choose between them.
+Where the windscreen looks ahead and the road runs beneath, the rearview is the mirror of consequence and afterthought, the place where what has been left becomes visible only as it shrinks.
+The two readings are continuous: literal departure and reflective hindsight both turn on the speaker knowing she is the one moving, and that the past will look smaller, and more shapely, as the distance grows.

 That was a small town there in my rearview mirror disappearing now